Bert-Proesmans/SC-Buddy/README.md

+Note; Packaging and releasing this code into a tool resulted in a 100+MB download.
+I'd stick my hand into a fire before releasing this.
+So, I slapped a license onto this code and will rewrite it soon :tm:
+Have fun!

 # Super Chat Buddy

 Just point with your mouse to a written amount of money, preferably on Youtube.
 The program picks up what you are aimin' at!